 Driving your own traffic is essential to success when selling via e-commerce.

 The three suggestions below have the most traffic and ROI for natural skin care products overall.

-I personally have found that Instagram is the best social media platform to sell my skin care products on.
+I personally have found that Instagram is the best social media platform to promote and sell my skin care products on.

 Instagram is growing rapidly, and the sheer amount of users and businesses on it means it is hard to get seen if you have no method.

 To make this work for your business, you need to put in the time to learn an actual Instagram marketing strategy.